Eating for Healthy Breastfeeding Women/Ngā Kai Totika mā te Ūkaipō - HE1806

 Important sources of iodine in foods include well-cooked seafoods, milk, eggs, some cereals and commercially made bread (excluding organic and unleavened bread because they are not required to be made with iodised salt).

-- Take one 0.150 milligram (mg)/150 microgram (mcg or μg) iodine-only tablet daily during the time that you are and breastfeeding.
+- Take one 0.150 milligram (mg)/150 microgram (mcg or μg) iodine-only tablet daily during the time that you are breastfeeding.

 - The recommended registered tablet can be purchased at pharmacies, with the cost reduced when prescribed by your LMC.